-A program that works to confront the political divisiveness that hurts democracy and undermines public discourse.
+An experiment in revitalizing democracy by teaching students from communities across Maine dialogue across difference.
 Partners include the Maine Heritage Policy Center and a wide range of local high schools.

 - Learn about the roots of The Can We?
 Project

 - Watch a video about the first program

 Interested in keeping up to date with The "Can We?"
 Project?
 Join our email list.

 Now in its fourth year, the two-day New England Youth Identity Summit brings together close to 400 students from more than 30 schools across the region to immerse themselves in meaningful conversations about identity, diversity, and community.

 - View the wide range of student-led workshops offered at the Summit